Classroom-Dashboard/classroom-dashboard/README.md

 ## Installation

-TODO: Describe the installation process (making sure you mention `bundle install`).
-Instructions need to be such that a user can just copy/paste the commands to get things set up and running.

 Under **Clone or Download**, copy the repository URL.
 Open up the terminal and change the current working directory to the location where you want the cloned directory to be made.